0Hughman0/xl_link/README.md

 **API docs: https://0hughman0.github.io/xl_link/api.html**

-**Installation `pip install xl_link`**
+**Installation: `pip install xl_link`**

 Love the functionality of Pandas, but find yourself disappointed that as soon as your DataFrame is written to excel, you loose it all?

 Fear not!
 XLLink solves this by returning the powerfull XLMap object upon use of to_excel!

-This xlmap supports all your favourite indexing methods, i.e. loc, iloc, at and iat (*ahem and ix... booooo!), but instead of returning a DataFrame, Series, or scalar, XLMap will instead return the XLRange, or XLCell corresponding to the location of the result within your spreadsheet.
+This xlmap supports all your favourite indexing methods, i.e. loc, iloc, at and iat, but instead of returning a DataFrame, Series, or scalar, XLMap will instead return the XLRange, or XLCell corresponding to the location of the result within your spreadsheet.

-But crucially also **supports creating xlsxwriter and openpyxl charts.**
+Perhaps more usefully, xlmaps offer a wrapper around excel engines (currently supporting xlsxwriter and openpyxl) to make creating charts in excel far more intuitive.

+## Chart capabilities

 Here's a teaser of what xl_link can do when combined with xlsx writer (for example):